Enterprise Asset Management

 Organizational and commercial data

-In order to make operational statements with regard to costs, commercial data is recorded for fixed assets and tangible assets.
+To make operational statements regarding costs, commercial data is recorded for fixed assets and tangible assets.
 This includes acquisition values, financial data such as depreciation or leasing values as well as current costs such as repairs or recurring costs such as maintenance.

 Asset.Desk provides an overview of the accumulated costs of an asset at any time.
 The stored company codes and cost centers also allow a targeted view and an allocation of internal costs at any time.